 On October 9, 1924, 314 Dartmouth was purchased from the Tyson estate by Barbara (Deering) Danielson, the wife of Richard Ely Danielson.
 They previously had lived in Groton, where they continued to maintain a home.

 The Danielsons continued to live at 314 Dartmouth in 1942.
-The house was shown as vacant in the 1943-1945 City Directories, but was again the Danielsons’ home in 1947.
+The house was shown as vacant in the 1943-1945 City Directories while Richard Danielson was serving in the US Army, but was again the Danielsons’ home in 1947.

 On January 27, 1970, 314 Commonwealth was acquired from the Red Cross by the Society of Jesus of New England.
 They used the house for offices and a chapel.

-In June of 1972, the Jesuits purchased 312 Dartmouth from the Teresian Institute and used the building for a rectory with an accessory chapel.
+In June of 1972, the Jesuits acquired 312 Dartmouth from the Teresian Institute and used the building for a rectory with an accessory chapel.

-In January of 1983, they filed for (and subsequently received) permission to combine 312 and 314 Dartmouth into one building to be used as a chapel and offices.
-At the same time, they requested that the legal use of 312 Dartmouth be clarified as offices, which they alleged had been the use for a number of years.
-That use was approved by the Inspectional Services Department.
+In January of 1983, the Jesuits filed for (and subsequently received) permission to combine 312 and 314 Dartmouth into one building to be used as a chapel and offices, including establishing that the legal use of 312 Dartmouth was as offices, which they indicated had been the use for a number of years.
+In March of 1983, they filed for (and subsequently received) permission to change to legal occupancy of both buildings to offices.

 On December 9, 1987, Swiss Properties sold 312-314 Dartmouth to Edgard Puente and David Boersner, trustees of the Boston Dartmouth Realty Trust.
 On the same day, they converted the property into three commercial condominium units and six residential condominium units, the 312-314 Dartmouth Street Condominium.